-Attracting and retaining residents and businesses is a priority of the City and the M.D.
-Addressing the region's cyclical economy and dependence on the oil industry is key to strengthen and promote economic development.
-Though the IDP has a limited impact on economic policy, a coordinated planning policy framework can help create an environment where residents and business can thrive and ensure that their infrastructure needs are covered.
-Tourism development is an area in which the City and the M.D. have a great opportunity to collaborate and innovate by articulating efforts in both infrastructure and programming.
+Attracting and retaining residents and businesses is a priority of the City and the MD.
+Addressing the region's cyclical economy and dependence on the oil industry is key to strengthening and promoting economic development.
+Though the IDP has a limited impact on economic policy, a coordinated planning policy framework can help create an environment where residents and businesses can thrive and ensure that their infrastructure needs are covered.
+Tourism development is an area in which the City and the MD have a great opportunity to collaborate and innovate by articulating efforts in both infrastructure and programming.